 The Oracle of Omaha has had an entirely different experience.

 Berkshire bought Verisign, whose dominance of the space exemplifies Buffett's love of deep moats, during a dip in the final quarter of 2012.
 The roughly 3.7 million shares were purchased at an average cost of $38.82 per share.
-VRSN has returned more than 430% since the end of 2012 - more than quadruple the S&P 500's roughly 103% performance.
+VRSN has returned more than 420% since the end of 2012 - well more than triple the S&P 500's roughly 127% return including dividends.

 SEE ALSO: The 19 Best ETFs for a Prosperous 2019